ztzhang/SoundSynth/README.md

 As described above, for video rendering, you need to install [Blender](https://www.blender.org/) and specify its path in `gen_sound.py`.
 Also FFmepg is used to combine seperate sound tracks or rendered images into a single soundtrack / video.

-`gen_sound.py` takes several arguments, one can use -r to skip rendering and -v to skip compining rendered images and sound tracks into a single video.
-One also needs to specify the scene id, the object id and the material id.
-An example usage is
+`gen_sound.py` has some options.
+For example, one can use `-r` to skip rendering and `-v` to skip compining rendered images and sound tracks into a single video.
+Please refer to the help function for a detailed explanation.

+To use the script, one needs to specify the scene id, and a number of paired object id and material id, as

-`gen_sound.py scene-id object1-id material-for-object1-id object2-id material-for-object2-id`
+`gen_sound.py scene-id object1-id object1-material-id object2-id object2-material-id`

 # Manual Installation